garden-io/garden/docs/reference/module-types/maven-container.md

       # Specify one or more source files or directories to automatically sync with the running container.
       sync:
-        - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-          # Must be a relative path.
-Defaults to the module's top-level directory if no value is provided.
-          source: .

-          # POSIX-style absolute path to sync the directory to inside the container.
+        - # POSIX-style absolute path to sync the directory to inside the container.
 The root path (i.e. "/") is not
           # allowed.
           target: